Skip to content

 1 / 1

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company also reports having an integrated pest management (IPM) approach which includes controlling the rat population by breeding and releasing barn owls in its palm plantations.
+The company also reports having an integrated pest management (IPM) approach, which includes breeding and releasing barn owls, which are natural predators of rats.

 • Y